-Adding a registry.xml file
+Deploying a registry.xml file

-The IIS server administrator can add a registry.xml file to the applicationName_root\File\Common directory under the virtual root for IIS Web sites.
-If the Web Forms application searches for a registry entry, key, or value, the registry.xml file is copied to the applicationName_root/File/Session/SessionID folder for the current session or to the applicationName_root/File/User/UserName folder for the current user.
+A text box at the bottom of the Resource Files tab of a Web Forms project allows you to select a registry.xml file for deployment to the applicationName_root/File/Common directory under the virtual root for IIS Web sites.
+If the Web Forms application searches for a registry entry, key, or value, the registry.xml file is copied to the applicationName_root/File/Session/SessionID folder for the current session or to the applicationName root/File/User/UserName folder for the current user.